-LVNAuth Tutorials - Structuring a visual novel
+LVNAuth - Structuring a visual novel

 The top of the hierarchy are chapters.
 Below chapters are scenes.
 Scenes are part of chapters.